Overview

 - Blue shades - Descents

-- Hover crosshair - Shows distance and elevation at any point
+- Hover crosshair - Shows distance, elevation, and estimated clock time (if configured) at any point.

 - POI markers - Click to view POI details